Joe-Collins-1986/Hangman/README.md

    <br>

    ## Structure Non-Linear Plane
    The entire website will be housed on a single index page.
-The menu navigation, change of topics and win/lose outcomes will be facilitated through the use of javascript animating relevent sections.
+The menu navigation, change of topics and win/lose outcomes will be facilitated using JavaScript animating relevant sections.

    <br>